atfcrypto/BITZ-MINING-/README.md

-# Guide to Bitz Miner CLI on Eclipse WITH ATFCRYPTO
+# Guide to Bitz Miner CLI on Eclipse WITH ATF CRYPTO AIRDROP

 ## Install Dependecies